gizemvk/gizemvk/README.md

 🔭 I’m currently working on Unity...

-👀I'm a Junior Software Developer.
-I like to improve myselft about software.
+👀I'm a Junior Game Developer.
+I like to improve myselft about this sector.
 I'm very exited for this period.

-👀 I’m interested in backend development.
+👀 I’m interested in Unity - Game development.

-🌱 I’m currently learning Java and SpringBoot..

 🌱 I’m currently learning C# and Unity..